A Traveler’s Bag

 - If you have to choose between two dresses, take the lighter one.

 - A travel t-shirt.
 This is a shirt where you sew on a small inside pocket, in the armpit area or the upper back.
 This pocket should be big enough to hold your credit card and some cash, but at the same time small enough to not be noticed by anyone.
-I wear this shirt every time I’m traveling from one place to another during which my luggage may be at risk of getting stolen or lost.
+I wear this shirt every time I’m not completely confident, and there is a risk of getting stolen.
 Like this, I know I will at least always have my credit card and some money on me.
-Some people also add a pocket on the inside of their jeans along the hip-area.

 - When taking a long trip, make sure to wear your heaviest and most bulky clothes on you.